-• Four music history and literature courses (two at the 200 level or above)

-- One course in theory or theoretical studies - One applied music course

-• Two electives chosen from music history, theory, or applied studies, depending upon interest
+- Four music history courses (two at the 200 level). - · One course in theory or theoretical studies. - · One applied music course. - Two electives chosen from music history, theory, or applied studies, depending upon interest.

-Interdepartmental Major and Minor in Arts Administration
+Interdisciplinary Major and Minor in Arts Administration

 The Department of Art and Music offers an interdepartmental major in arts administration with an emphasis in music.
-Information concerning this major begins on page 56.
+Information concerning this major begins on page 58.
 A minor in arts administration is also offered.
-See page 57.
+See page 59.